The arbitration process for access to land

 Arbitrated Access Arrangements

-As soon as practicable after a final determination is made by an arbitrator, the explorer must provide MEG with a copy of the access arrangement.
+As soon as practicable after a final determination is made by an arbitrator, the explorer must provide NSW Resources with a copy of the access arrangement.

 Since 1 December 2016, a register of all final determinations is maintained by the department and is provided below.